The Dallas Cowboys picked up the fifth-year option on left tackle Tyron Smith, locking him up through 2015.

 Next up for the Cowboys is the NFL Draft, May 8-10.
 Dallas has the 16th overall pick.

-The first day of organized team activities is May 27-29.
+The first organized team activities will be May 27-29.